White-Whale-Defi-Platform/docs/docs/Smart-Contracts/Stablecoin-Arb.md

 ### AbovePegCallback

 After the stablecoin vault transfered the requested funds to this contract it will call the provided callback message.
-The AbovePegCallback and BelowPegCallback messages are both endpoints for the stablecoin vault.
+The AbovePegCallback and BelowPegCallback messages are both callback endpoints for the stablecoin vault.
 This endpoint can only be call by the vault.

 ```rust
 #[derive(Serialize, Deserialize, Clone, Debug, PartialEq, JsonSchema)]